-Now that we've covered the protocols individually, we can put them together.
-This article describes how the varous WebRTC-related protocols interact with one another in order to create a connection and transfer data and/or media among peers.
+This article describes how the various WebRTC-related protocols interact with one another in order to create a connection and transfer data and/or media among peers.

-Unfortunately WebRTC can't create connections without some sort of server in the middle.
-We call this the Signal Channel.
-It's any sort of channel of communication to exchange information before setting up a connection, whether by email, post card or a carrier pigeon... it’s up to you.
+Unfortunately, WebRTC can't create connections without some sort of server in the middle.
+We call this the signal channel or signaling service.
+It's any sort of channel of communication to exchange information before setting up a connection, whether by email, postcard, or a carrier pigeon.
+It's up to you.

-The information we need to exchange is the Offer and Answer which just contains the SDP mentioned above.
+The information we need to exchange is the Offer and Answer which just contains the SDP mentioned below.

 Peer A who will be the initiator of the connection, will create an Offer.
 They will then send this offer to Peer B using the chosen signal channel.
 Peer B will receive the Offer from the signal channel and create an Answer.
 They will then send this back to Peer A along the signal channel.